JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-my-pretty-white-shoes.md

 However writing a branching narrative was challenging as I'd have to be able to keep track of all the paths and options leading onto the next choice.
 After a bit of googling I found the helpful online tool Twinery.
 It allowed me to create paths with many different choices, displaying it in a clear visual format, which helped plan out the big picture of the story.

 Ironically enough once I had laid out my paths and choices, I realised Twinery had the option to proof read and even play it straight away with no additional work required!
-However it was javascript-based and my eyes were on the prize with Python.
-Perhaps I'll save javascript for another day...
+However it was javascript-based and the backend was done for you.
+My eyes were on the prize with Python - perhaps I'll save javascript for another day...

 ![](/assets/storyboard.png)